asibarr2/ros-pca9685-jetXavNX/README.md

 **rosrun pwm_pca9685 pca9685_node**

 ## Testing the motors
 Please reference  https://github.com/dheera/ros-pwm-pca9685 to understand the parameters.
 Use the following to publish commands to the **/command** topic and test your servos.
-In my configuration, I have the driving servo connected to Channel 0 and steering servo connected to Channel 1:
+In my configuration, I have the driving servo connected to Channel 0 and steering servo connected to Channel 1.
+This is only an example for my configuration and how I setup my channels, use this as a reference:

 **rostopic pub -1 /command std_msgs/Int32MultiArray -- '{data: [5500,7800,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1]}'**